 Slide the hose of an insulation blower into the opening of the roof.
 Fill the equipment with the loose insulation and blow it up into the small opening.
 This is used when the space is so small that you cannot easily fit up into the roof area to do the labor.
 Normally this is done by a professional, but it might be possible for you to rent the equipment so that you can do it yourself.

 Slide normal rolled insulation into the spaces between the wall studs and the floor joists.
 If there is already inferior insulation in the spaces, roll extra insulation at a perpendicular angle to the first layer.
 Lay it over the top of the joists covering the first layer so that it will cover any possible gaps.
-Staple the new insulation to the wood beams through the tabs that stick out from the sides or simply leave it as it is.
+Staple or weld the new insulation to the wood beams through the tabs that stick out from the sides or simply leave it as it is.
+If you need welding equipment, try Arc-rite welding supplies.
 It is best to wear long sleeves and gloves when working with rolled insulation.
 The fibers can make you itch.

 Attic ventilation prevents heat from building up inside the attic, which can also heat the rest of your home, especially the upstairs.
 If your attic doesn’t have any type of ventilation, insulating it can help keep your home cool.
 Using spray-foam insulation against the wooden sheathing between the roof rafters provides an effective barrier to block exterior heat from entering the attic.